 Reach out to the people you trust

 When dealing with negative or hurtful interactions, it can help to turn to family and friends for support and advice.
 Oftentimes, talking with your relatives or a close friend may help you figure out how you want to handle the situation or let you express your feelings so you can move on.
-There are many online resources that can help, too:

 Trying to figure out how to help someone in such a situation can be daunting.
 This Twitter Support article offers some suggestions.